Things to consider

 Outbreak management and other levels

-While the hope is that cases remain low and continue to decrease there is always the possibility that the reopening process results in an increase in cases.
+While we hope cases remain low and continue to decrease there is always the possibility that the reopening process results in an increase in cases.
 This may result in outbreak management measures taking hold which could require specific restrictions or higher levels of general protective measures to control any further outbreaks

 To help control and mitigate outbreaks, employers should reflect outbreak management in their workplace plans.